ATTENTION: The Camphill Villages in Norway do actively contribute to reducing the spread of the coronavirus.

 All journeys are cancelled for the time being with immediate effect.
 Exceptions shall be considered by the administration in the village.

 IMPORTANT: Those who, for various reasons, plan to visit one of the villages must contact them by phone in advance (see contact information on the respective pages for the villages).

 General information about Camphill and short descriptions of our six different villages in Norway

 Camphill's main endeavour is to shape a community in such a way that all those living there can realise their full potential, in as many realms of life as is possible.

 - That everyone can gain the certainty that he or she is needed, in some way or other.

-This is a fundamental need for any human being, regardless if he or she is in need of special care or not.
+This is a fundamental need for any human being, regardless of whether he or she is in need of special care or not.

 A help towards this goal has since the beginning of Camphill been the idea of the threefold social order:

 - A spiritual life based on the individual freedom of all